 - Add corn starch and whip until combined

-- Add room temp eggs one by one while continue whipping
+- Add room temperature eggs one by one while continuing whipping

-After the process you should get a creamy, lightly whipped Ricotta filling.
-Last, but not least, fold in lemon zest.
+After the process, you should get a creamy, lightly whipped Ricotta filling.

 4. What is blind baking

 Baking blind is the process of baking a pie or tart crust without the filling.
-It’s done by lining the Pie tin with parchment paper and filling with eg. baking bean.
-Blind baking is the most important step to avoid soggy bottom on your Pie, every bakers´biggest nightmare!
-Yet, so many recipes fail to explain the basic rule of how to avoid soggy bottom.
+It’s done by lining the Pie tin with parchment paper and filling it with eg. baking beans.
+Blind baking is the most important step to avoiding soggy bottom on your Pie, that is every bakers´ biggest nightmare!
+Yet, so many recipes fail to explain the basic rule of how to avoid soggy bottom on Pies.

-As partly explained above, baking this Italian Ricotta pie is a step by step process that is worth following to avoid disappointment.
+Baking this Italian Ricotta pie is a step-by-step process that is worth following to avoid disappointment.

-- After dough chilled in the freezer for 15 minutes, remove Silicone baking mat
+- After the dough is chilled in the freezer for 15 minutes, remove the Silicone baking mat

-- Trim the rolled out dough into 27 cm / 10-11 inch in diameter then carefully place the dough into a Pie dish 9 inch / 23 cm
+- Trim the rolled out dough into 27 cm / 10-11 inches in diameter then carefully place the dough into a Pie dish 9 inch / 23 cm

 - Fold the extra dough under the crust then flute with your fingers